kkdroidgit/Commonly-Faced-Android-Errors/README.md

 It is recommended that to close this project and create a new one.
 Refractoring `MainActivity.kt` to `MainActivity.java` might do the trick, but you need to change every Java file thereafter.
 Since Kotlin is 100% interoperable with Java, you can incorporate it seamlessly into your existing app.
 So if you are following this course, create a new project.

+## 3. What is Gradle?
+Does Gradle == Error?
+Gradle can be bit confusing for a new Android developer.
+Sometimes people make it synonymous to error.

+## Solution :-
+tl;dr :
+Gradle is a system to build Android Applications.

+Read on:-
+Gradle is a build system and is improvised form of other build systems.
+It is based on JVM.
+You must have seen build.gradle file(s) in your project.
+That is where you can write scripts to automate your tasks.
+The code you saw in these files is Groovy code.
+If you write System.out.println("Hello Gradle!"); then it will print on your console.
+Gradle doesn't correspond to errors.
+Read more at https://stackoverflow.com/questions/16754643/what-is-gradle-in-android-studio